jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 - ExperimentId : 2023 - is unique identifier for the experiment
 - InputFile: adaptsegmentstests  - specifies the name or identifier of the input file or data that the experiment will use.
-- Name : This field represent the name or label for the experiment itself
+- Name : This field represent the name or label for the experiment itself.
+- Description : Test the functionality of the AdaptSegments method and achieve code coverage

 **_Describe your blob container registry:**